PrefectHQ/prefect/docs/guides/moving-data.md

 # How to move data to and from cloud providers

 Sending data to cloud-based storage and retrieving data from that storage is a common task in data engineering.
-In this guide you'll learn how to use Prefect to move your data to and from AWS, Azure, and GCP blob storage.
+In this guide we'll learn how to use Prefect to move data to and from AWS, Azure, and GCP blob storage.

 ## Prerequisites